Overview of CRA

 2. A hardware and/or software based product.

-3. Will be sold in the EU internal market.
+3. Will be made available on the EU internal market.

 Introduction